 a.
-Persons seeking to form a recognized student organization should contact the Vice President for Student Affairs for information and instructions on how to proceed.
+Persons seeking to form a recognized student organization should contact the Director of Student Activities for information and instructions on how to proceed.

 b.
-Any new group wishing to organize must file an Intent to Organize Form with the Vice President for Student Affairs.
-The Vice President for Student Affairs may grant pending status to groups awaiting formal recognition, allowing the following privileges:
+Any new group wishing to organize must file an Intent to Organize Form with the Director of Student Activities.
+The Director of Student Activities may grant pending status to groups awaiting formal recognition, allowing the following privileges:

 c.
-Within 30 days of completing the Intent to Organize, the group must submit ten copies of its constitution and the name of faculty or staff adviser to the President of the Student Senate.
+Within 30 days of completing the Intent to Organize, the group must submit two copies of its constitution and the name of faculty/staff adviser to the Director of Student Activities.

-e.
-Once an organization has been recognized it must maintain that status by registering with the Student Senate within the first thirty days of Fall Quarter each academic year.
+d.
+Once an organization has been recognized it must maintain that status by registering with the Student Activities Office within the first thirty days of Fall Semester each academic year.

-- Registration is completed by presenting to the President of the Student Senate:
+1. Registration is completed by presenting to the Director of Student Activities:

 a.
 Recognized organizations are entitled to the following rights:

-- register with the Student Senate during the first 30 days of each Fall Quarter.
+a.
+Register with the Director of Student Activities during the first 30 days of each Fall Quarter.

-- notify the Student Senate of any change in name, constitution, or adviser of the group.
+b.
+Notify the Director of Student Activities of any change in name, constitution, or adviser of the group.

 Student organizations in violation of university rules are subject to the same sanctions as are individual students according to The Student Code of Conduct.
 Included are suspension or revocation of recognition.
 Procedures for the handling of disciplinary cases are outlined in The Student Code of Conduct.